Why is understanding how to use Microsoft Word for real-time document collaboration important?

 Things have changed.
 Now, everyone can work with each other in a single document, rather than checking out the previous copy or sitting down in a room or on a conference call and going through the document line by line.

-With Microsoft Office 365, there is a solution for small businesses who want to collaborate on a Microsoft Word document with colleagues.
+With Microsoft 365 from GoDaddy, there is a solution for small businesses who want to collaborate on a Microsoft Word document with colleagues.

 Now, instead of the old “send around the document” dance, there is a single live version of the document available to all team members.